Your Dependable Residential Wastewater Treatment System Manufacturer

 ● Grit removal.

 The second phase entails eliminating fine fragments of stones and sand using physical barrier filters.
-This prevents interruptions in service flow rates as well as the premature damaging of other equipment.
+This prevents interruptions in service flow rates as well as premature damage to other equipment.

 ● Primary clarification.